 Second Example: A Sump-Pump Fails in a Commercial Restaurant

-The workers work boots, gloves and coveralls.
-They also used eye protection, and respirators with filters to protect against airborne pathogens.
+- The workers wore boots, gloves and coveralls.
+They also used eye protection and respirators with filters to protect against airborne pathogens.

 Third Example: An Industrial Warehouse is Flooded With Sewage

 This qualifies as a category 2 and class 4 scenario.
 During heavy rainfall, a river overflowed and blocked a sewage outfall pipe.
 This pipe was from a rural industrial warehouse.
 The water level rose high enough to breach its banks and flood the warehouse.
 Approximately one foot of water flowed into the 5000 square foot space.
 Not only that, but the area around the warehouse had been the site of many small oil spills, and the blocked sewer line sent brown water back into the building.
 The building had a steel frame, but the floor was very porous.